immunefi-team/Bounty_Boosts/ZeroLend/28910 - [SC - High] Bool check wrong in registerGauge.md

 # Bool check wrong in registerGauge

-Submitted on Fri Mar 01 2024 11:07:59 GMT-0400 (Atlantic Standard Time) by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 1st 2024 at 17:07:59 UTC by @offside0011 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #28910